NLPortfolio/ActiveDirectoryLab/README.md

 Here mydomain.com is our newly created domain so let's just create an organizational unit to put our admin account in as kind of a folder in active directory for now so we'll name it, we will create a new user in a lot of organization is is like a dash name to signify this as an admin account.

 ![hello](Images/Diag3.png)

+We will right click it and go to properties and we'll go to member of and i'll say add and then we'll say domain admins and we'll say check we see it resolves to domain admin so we'll say okay apply okay so now we have our very own domain admin account so to use this let's go ahead and log out of the domain controller so we'll say sign out and then we'll do our control alt delete again and then instead of logging into this administrator one we're going to go to other user and we see it says sign into my domain

 ![hello](Images/Diag4.png)